-- 1. In the Web Security manager, click Clients (under Policy Management) in the left navigation pane. - 2.
+- 1. Go to the Policy Management > Clients page. - 2.
 Expand the appropriate node in the client tree, and then do one of the following: - Mark the check box next to the client name or IP address, and then click Edit. - Click the client name or IP address.